anushavinno2276/onlineshop/README.md

 # Onlineshop

-Monitoring the world’s espresso machines and measuring our love of coffee, in the cloud.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See **Deployment** for notes on how to deploy the project on a live system.

 ### Prerequisites